michaelshiloh/IMInTheWorld/lectureNotes.md

 - 1300 - Lecture by Michal Rinott about Human Computer Interaction
 - 1500 - (Professor Michael has a meeting)
 - 1730 - 19:30 - Collaboration with Michal's students

+## 7 June Wednesday
+##### todays-lecture

+- 9:00	Bus departs Bnei Dan 36 to Kfar Qassem
+- 10:00-12:00	Meeting with Moona
+- 12:00	Bus returns to Bnei Dan 36

+Afternoon is free to work on your artist presentations.
+I will provide details on this shortly.